amukhovikov/drawtimeline/README.md

 </i>

 ## Examples on GitHub

+Check CSV files and results in `examples` folder:

 <li>colors.csv - simple file with colors
 <li>project.csv - example of project workflow with UTF-8 encoding